zacck/HighSpeed-Datalogger/README.md

 - Use DMA to transfer data from the ADCs to a buffer in memory.
 - Use a timer to trigger the DAC for signal generation.

-#### 3.3.
-Data Storage
-- Implement SD card initialization and file system (using FATFS).
-- Write a function to store the buffered data into a file on the SD card.

 #### 3.4.
 User Interface
 - Implement basic controls to start and stop data logging.